WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 ```

 This map is the `state` object that `AddVotes.compute` above takes.
 An important thing to note here is that `get_votes` returns a _new_ `Votes` instance.
-This is important, as this is the value that is returned eventually passed to `Encoder.encode`, and if we passed a reference to a mutable object here, there is no guarantee that `Encoder.encode` will execute before another update to this object.
+This is important, as this is the value that is eventually passed to `Encoder.encode`, and if we passed a reference to a mutable object here, there is no guarantee that `Encoder.encode` will execute before another update to this object.

 ### Encoder
 The encoder is going to receive a `Votes` instance and encode into a string with the letter, followed by the vote count as a big-endian 64-bit unsigned integer: